Kochen-Specker Contextuality: Quantum contextuality in a nutshell

 Defining the expectation value

 we have thus shown the validity of the inequality \cite{Cabello:2008PRL}

-The significance of this inequality comes, of course, with the fact that it can be violated by a quantum system.
+The significance of this inequality comes from the fact that it can be violated by a quantum system.
 The quantum example works for a system composed of two spin-1/2 particles.
-If we denote by $\sigma_x$, $\sigma_y$, and $\sigma_z$ the Pauli operators, the observables are
+If we denote the Pauli operators $\sigma_x$, $\sigma_y$, and $\sigma_z$, the observables are

 Notice that the observables within one row or one column mutually commute, which allows one to simultaneously measure them and make sense of the expectation value for the product of outcomes, e.g., $ABC$.
 One verifies that for a system in the state $\ket{\psi}$, such an expectation value is given by $\exv{ABC}= \exv{\psi| ABC |\psi}$.
-In fact, for the value of the terms in $\exv{\mathsf{PM}}$ the state $\ket{\psi}$ does not play any role, since $ABC=\openone$ and we thus have $\exv{ABC}= +1$, and similarly for all products except $Cc\gamma = -\openone$, which gives $\exv{Cc\gamma}= -1$.
+In fact, for the value of the terms in $\exv{\mathsf{PM}}$ the state $\ket{\psi}$ does not play any role, since $ABC=\openone$ and we thus have $\exv{ABC}= +1$, and likewise for all products except $Cc\gamma = -\openone$, which gives $\exv{Cc\gamma}= -1$.
 Summing these we obtain $\exv{\mathsf{PM}}= 6$ in clear contradiction to Eq.~\eqref{s2:PMineq} \cite{Cabello:2008PRL}.
 Since we derived Eq.~\eqref{s2:PMineq} under the assumption that it is possible to consistently assign a value to the nine observables of the object, the violation of Eq.~\eqref{s2:PMineq} implies either that there is no value assignment or that the value-assignment must depend on which context the observable appears in.
 This phenomenon is known as {\it quantum contextuality}.